berayboztepe/Binary_Classification/README.md

 ![](img/ADAM-50/Final%202/conf%20matrix%20adam%202.PNG)

 **Now, total accuracy and total loss for testing.
-Accuracy has decreased very very low when we compare it with the first ADAM model, but loss is significantly improved with decreasing by %14.8 (0.162-0.138).
+Accuracy has decreased very low when we compare it with the first ADAM model, but loss is significantly improved with decreasing by %14.8 (0.162-0.138).
 So, the model with 65 epochs is more efficient to use.**

 # SGD Optimization Algorithm
 Lastly, I will do the same things with SGD optimizer and select the efficient model.
 First, I will build a model with 100 epochs.
 (50-50)